JoycexChan/Joyce-s-Biomedical-Pipelines/05_LargeScale_Virtual_Screening_pipeline_design.md

 A large fraction of the library can be removed before docking even begins.
 ________________________________________
-## Because docking isn’t the end of the story, It has to remain bound long enough for inhibition or activation to occur.
+## Docking Isn't the End of the Story

+The ligand has to remain bound long enough for inhibition or activation to occur.

-But Honestly?
+But honestly?

 I genuinely don’t think you need to screen everything.